Voting Absentee By Mail

 - Once you have completed your application by providing your name, address, date of birth, form of identification and address to which your ballot should be mailed, print and sign it.
 Qualifying forms of identification include writing on the application your driver’s license number (which begins with two alphabet letters followed by six numbers) or the last four digits of your Social Security number OR a making a photocopy (to enclose with your application when mailed to the board of elections) of either your current and valid photo identification, military identification, or a current utility bill, bank statement, government check, paycheck or other government document that shows your name and current address.

 - Wait to receive your ballot in the mail from your county board of elections.
-If you have questions about your absentee ballot request, you should call your local board of elections.
+If you have questions about your absentee ballot request, call your local board of elections.

 - Return your voted ballot.
 You can send it by U.S. mail or deliver it in person to your county board of elections, but the return envelope containing your marked ballot must either be received by your county board of elections prior to the close of the polls on Election Day, or postmarked no later than the day before the election and received by the board of elections no later than 10 days after the election.
 You cannot fax or email a voted ballot.